Planet Threat 19

 But then I felt a kiss on my cheek.
 I reopened my eyes and turned my head as Kila drew me into a tight embrace, encircling my neck and head with her arms and hands as she now kissed me deeply on the lips.
 Even though it seemed odd, I didn't resist, surrendering instead to her as we kissed right in front of our former mates' names.

 "Why?"
 I quietly asked her as we ended our kiss and looked at each other while I cradled her.

 "He died, so I could continue to do this . . . live, and love," she replied.
 "I wanted to show him that I appreciate his final, lasting gift to me, and show your wife that I will take good care of you as well."

 I didn't know what to say to that, except to look at her with gratitude.
 Kila just gently smiled as she stroked my head with a hand though.
 Moving closer again, she took my head in both her hands and brought our foreheads together as we closed our eyes.
 For the first time, she began sharing her memories with me of her life that had been with Jorn.
 I saw him, I heard him, I even sensed his thoughts . . . through her.
 Kila then tapped and gently brought my memories of Kaila and I into our shared consciousness.
-Both our memories . . . the images, sounds and sensations . . . all seemed to blend together into a harmonious whole.
+Both our memories . . . the images, sounds and sensations . . . they all seemed to blend together into a harmonious whole.

 It was the most beautiful thing I had ever experienced.